Assistant Mode

 Step 3: Shape your assistant

-Click Continue when done.
-The nickname field is required — the Continue button stays disabled until you've entered something.
+Click Continue once you've named your assistant — the only required field.
+The Continue button stays disabled until you've entered something.

 Step 4: Set a communication tone